MorrisSimons/filed-ai-assignment/README.md

 Positives
 - (Fast to deploy because I have it set up already from another project, only needed to create a new processor in GCP)
-- Good in accuracy
+- Good solution to see if its an ID card or not.

 Downsides
-- Not on prem
+- Not on prem so (privacy risks)
-- cost money
+- cost becuase its an api
+- Slow

 #### Handwritten strategy